mwiencek/weight-balanced-tree/README.md

 ): ImmutableTree<T>;
 ```

-A flexible primitive that can both insert and replace values in `tree`.
+A flexible primitive that can insert, replace, and even remove values in
+`tree`.

 `key` is located using the comparator `cmp`, which receives the same `key`
 as its first argument, and a value of type `T` from `tree` as its second